 Can this Injury or Condition be Prevented?

 If you already have knee problems, your physical therapist can help you develop a fitness program that takes your knees into account.
 Some exercises are better than others for those with a history of knee pain.
 Many exercises can be modified to fit your specific needs.
-For example, when performing exercises that include squatting, it’s important to make sure that your knee stays directly over your foot and doesn't twist or bend excessively.

 Real Life Experiences